-- 1) Steps to energize the DER including specific devices that are being operated or verified.
-The device names should match those in the one-line. - 2) Steps to verify the DER is energized and generating, including the method used for verification. - 3) Steps to simulate the loss of a utility source for each phase and for simultaneous three-phase, including specific devices names for each device being operated.
-The device names should match those in the one-line.
-The DER shall either separate from Otter Tail's Area EPS altogether or stop generating within 2 seconds, per IEEE 1547-2018. - 4) Steps to re-connect DER. - 5) Steps to verify the DER delays energization for at least 5 minutes including measurement method and location. - 6) IC signature on the commissioning test report stating that the procedure has been properly completed and the system passed the test.
+- those in the one-line.
+The DER shall either separate from Otter Tail Power's Area EPS altogether or stop generating within 2 seconds, per IEEE 1547-2018. - 4) Steps to re-connect DER. - 5) Steps to verify the DER delays energization for at least 5 minutes including measurement method and location. - 6) IC signature on the commissioning test report stating that the procedure has been properly completed and the system passed the test.